+ REMEMBRANCE +

 Ed Camp, NBC-TV, my first Washington boss, my first summer in DC

-Betty Campbell, LV - tiny hard-working mother of about six children
+Betty Campbell, petite hard-working mother of about six children - LV

 Jay Carmody, white-haired theatre critic of The Washington Star, DC